 Other work includes replacing posts, beams and joists, while rebuilding the south porch floor and the north exterior walls from the ground to the second floor.
 Fire suppression sprinklers, smoke detectors and alarms, fire exits and escapes are also installed.

 The first level is made compliant to the Americans with Disability Act, while the overall structure is upgraded to meet the 1982 building code specifications for energy efficiency and safety.
 Islanders Sue Joyner, Laura Eagan and Cathy Vierthaler help identify appropriate Victorian colors and decor for the interior, while Michelle Barach returns the surroundings back to an English garden setting.
 The rooms are eventually brought back to accommodate overnight guests.
 The Orcas Hotel is once again considered a full-service hotel.

 1990: The Jamiesons and Shers sell the hotel in May to Orcas Hotel Inc., a California corporation owned by Jim Jannard.

 1998: Doug and Laura Tidwell purchase the Orcas Hotel in June.
 They make extensive updates to the building including adding bathrooms inside the guest rooms, expanding and modernizing the kitchen, and building a deck outside of the west side of the building overlooking the ferry landing.
 With the exception of the Van Moorhem family, they are the longest running owners in the hotel's history.

-2020: John Cox and Julia Felder purchase the Hotel in February.
-Their history is still in the making....
+2020: John Cox and Julia Felder purchase the hotel in February.
+Their history with the property is still very much in the making…